vatai/vatai.github.io/_posts/2025-01-04-making-tadashi-into-a-python-package.md

 - SWIG generates the wrapper Python file in the same directory as the .so file (as part of the build process), eliminating the need to manually specify the path to the .so.

+## Building a Python package

+To the best of my knowledge, the way to do python packages is to write a `pyproject.toml` file.

 ---